TSignalDev/tsignal-python/docs/api.md

     print("Async Received:", value)
 ```

+**Event Loop Requirement**:
+If the decorated slot is async, or if the slot might be called from another thread, TSignal uses asyncio scheduling.
+That means a running event loop is mandatory.
+If no loop is found, a RuntimeError is raised.

 ### `@t_with_worker`
 Decorates a class to run inside a dedicated worker thread with its own event loop.
 Ideal for offloading tasks without blocking the main thread.
+When using @t_with_worker, the worker thread automatically sets up its own event loop, so calls within that worker are safe.
+For the main thread, you still need an existing loop if you plan on using async slots or cross-thread signals.
 The worker provides:

 A dedicated event loop in another thread.
 The `run(*args, **kwargs)` coroutine as the main entry point.